 I found it difficult to compose my reaction - mainly because it is one of extreme violence.
 Jeanette Winterson goes some way to speaking for me in her review of his latest monument to wrong-headedness What Good are the Arts?: "There is no such thing as high and low art, there is only the real thing".

 Carey resents the real thing.
 While he argues that the opposition of high and low art is wrong, he does so only because he doesn't know what high art is in the first place.
 If he did, he wouldn't bother making the argument.
 He thinks that authors write the real thing in order to exclude "the masses" whoever they are (so why didn't Proust and Eliot and Woolf write in Latin?).
 Everything he writes reveals unacknowledged assumptions, even the titles.
-Winterson says "What Good are the Arts? seems as idiotic to me as asking: What good is food?"
+Asking "What Good are the Arts? seems as idiotic as asking: "What good is food?"
 And there's his recent collection Pure Pleasure subtitled A Guide to the 20th Century's Most Enjoyable Books.
 One wonders what isn't "pure" about literary pleasure?
 From looking at the contents, it's the choice of a predictable English literary sensibility.
 What is being rejected here?
 The unenjoyble modern classic?
 But what would that be?
 It seems like an excuse to make sloppy generalities that appeal to the British fear of ideas and call it "literary criticism".

 Carey's project is profoundly unhelpful as it will stunt the development of many stuck in otherwise unhappy, unfulfilled lives.
 I tend to think of myself here, from a proudly anti-intellectual town, from a working class family not one member of which had been to university.
 Luckily I didn't have a guide like Carey to prevent me from reading all sorts of apparently unenjoyable books without shame (e.g. Proust at 15).
 The books were in English.
 How much more accessible do you need to be?
 As a result, my life wasn't dominated by embedded ideas such as the opposition of utility and pleasure.
 I couldn't tell the difference.
 My life wasn't too bad, but there was so much more.

-Fortunately I also found the work of a more liberating novelist and critic who has a new book of essays out next year.
+Fortunately, I also found the work of a more liberating novelist and critic who has a new book of essays out next year.
 Unfortunately it won't receive a fraction of the attention got by each dollop of Carey's inverted snobbery.

 Subscribe to: